9 of the Best Deltoid Exercises to Build Your Shoulders

 - Load an EZ Bar and grab it in the middle with an underhand grip.
 Bend your arms to bring the bar underneath your chin.

-- Press the bar up overhead until your arms are straight.
+- Press the bar directly overhead until your arms are straight.

-- Bring back down right below your chin.
-Repeat.
+- Slowly bring the bar back down right below your chin, and repeat.

-Benefits: This two-part moves targets the middle portion of your deltoids, traps, and biceps, all which help build pulling strength, Braun says.
+Benefits: This two-part move targets the middle heads of your deltoids, your traps, and your biceps, all which help build pulling strength, Braun says.

-- Stand with your feet hip-width apart, holding a dumbbell in each hand with your arms hanging in front of your, palms facing your body.
+- Stand with your feet hip-width apart, holding a pair of dumbbell in front of your thighs, palms facing you.

-- Bring your arms down to your sides, bend your knees and fold into a flat back.
+- Bring your arms down to your sides, bend your knees, push your hips back, and hinge forward into a flat back.

 - Let your arms hang straight with your palms facing back.